szze/SpecFlowPlus-Resources/SpecFlow.Plus.License-Commands.md

 `specflow-plus-license version`

-**Note:** You can also append `--version` as an option to any available command to display the help for that command, e.g. `specflow-plus-license register --version`.
+**Note:** You can also append `--version` as an option to any available command to display the version information, e.g. `specflow-plus-license register --version`.

 ## help